rainbowbreeze/talks-and-demoes/2025-llm_workshop/07-mcp_native.md

   - None
 - ID
   - coingecko_mcp_http
+  - this is the name reported in the logs
 - Name
   - CoinGecko MCP via http
+  - this is the name used in the UI
 - Description
   - Get real time quotation of crypto assets
 - Save